ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-au.md

 ### Configuring DKIM automatically for an OVHcloud Exchange solution <a name="auto-dkim"></a>

-The automatic configuration of DKIM is accessible for the email solutions [Exchange](https://www.ovhcloud.com/en-gb/emails/).
+The automatic configuration of DKIM is accessible for the email [Exchange](https://www.ovhcloud.com/en-au/emails/) solutions.

 By default, the DKIM is not activated when you add a domain name to your platform.
 You will need to launch the automatic configuration process via the OVHcloud Control Panel.